 - In a large bowl mix flour, baking soda, and salt until combined.
 In a saucepan over medium heat, melt and cook down the butter until little brown bits appear in the pan and you smell a nutty aroma.
 Remove from the heat.

-- In the bowl of a stand mixer with the paddle attachment, beat together butter and sugars until light and fluffy.
-Mix in egg, yolk, vanilla, and yogurt until incorporated.
+- In the bowl of a stand mixer with the paddle attachment, mix together butter and sugars until fully incorporated.
+Beat in egg, yolk, vanilla, and yogurt until combined.
 Gradually add the dry ingredients until combined.
 Fold in chocolate chips.

 - Place cookie dough in the refrigerator for 2 hours to let the flavors meld together.

 - Preheat the oven to 350 degrees F. Roll 1½ tablespoons of dough and flatten the dough to make a flat circle.
 Place 1 teaspoon of chilled Nutella in the middle then place another flat circle of cookie dough on top.
 Crimp edges to seal.

 - Place dough balls on cookie sheet, 2 inches apart and bake 9-11 minutes or until the edges turn golden brown.

 - Sprinkle with sea salt and let cool on wire racks.